-The Minnesota Budget Project’s 2014 policy agenda included:
+The Minnesota Budget Project’s current policy priorities include:

 Past Policy Successes

-- Adopting Fair and Adequate Tax Reform that shares the responsibility for funding state services more equitably, ends the cycle of frequent budget deficits, and sustainably funds the state’s priorities.
+- Adopting Fair and Adequate Tax Reform that shares the responsibility for funding state services more equitably, ends the cycle of frequent budget deficits, and sustainably funds Minnesota priorities.
+(2013)

-- Supporting Successful Health Care Reform that makes health care that affordable for more Minnesotans and creates a consumer-friendly health insurance exchange.
+- Supporting Successful Health Care Reform that makes health care affordable for more Minnesotans and creates a consumer-friendly health insurance exchange.
+(2013)

 - Defeating Constitutional Budget Amendments That Put Minnesota's Future at Risk.
-Three proposed amendments would have resulted in even more government gridlock and shutdowns, budget gimmicks and cuts to critical services.
+Three proposed amendments would have resulted in government gridlock and shutdowns, budget gimmicks and cuts to critical services.
 They would have made it more difficult for Minnesota to recover from the recession and invest in economic growth.
+(2012)

 - Building Stronger Budget Reserves so the state can continue to provide essential services during an economic slowdown.
 (2014)